A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition: Unsupervised domain adaptation

 \subsection{Inter-dataset}

 \paragraph{ToyotaSmarthome-MPIICooking} One of the features of our benchmark is that we collect several datasets with obvious viewpoint shifts, and we also leverage this when we build our UDA datasets.
-As shown in Fig.~\ref{example_figs}, Toyota Smarthome contains videos captured from 7 different cameras deployed in an apartment, while MPII-Cooking consists of videos from a down-view camera.
-Specifically, as shown in Table~\ref{toyota-mpii}, we select 6 new categories, which contains original action classes in Toyota Smarthome and MPII-Cooking, for the new Toyota Smarthome-MPII-Cooking dataset.
-As shown in Fig.~\ref{daily}, the video numbers can be imbalanced across source data and target one, for action class \textit{'eat(drink)'}, there are a total of 3317 videos in Toyota Smarthome, since 7 original classes are merged; while there are only 21 samples from the original class \textit{'taste'} in MPII-Cooking.
+As shown in Figure~\ref{example_figs}, Toyota Smarthome and MPII-Cooking consists of videos from different viewpoints.
+Specifically, as shown in Table~\ref{toyota-mpii}, we select 6 common categories in Toyota Smarthome and MPII-Cooking to construct the new Toyota Smarthome-MPII-Cooking dataset.
+As shown in Figure~\ref{daily}, the video numbers can be imbalanced across source data and target one, for action class \textit{'eat(drink)'}, there are a total of 3317 videos in Toyota Smarthome, since 7 original classes are merged; while there are only 21 samples from the original class \textit{'taste'} in MPII-Cooking.
 The number of videos is 5,233 and 943 for Toyota Smarthome and MPII-Cooking, respectively.

-\paragraph{Mini-Sports1M-MOD20} Similarly, as shown in Table~\ref{sports-mod}, for Mini-Sports1M and MOD20, we select 15 categories to build the new domain adaptation (DA) dataset.
-The statistic is shown in Fig.~\ref{sports}.
+\paragraph{Mini-Sports1M-MOD20} Similarly, as shown in Table~\ref{sports-mod}, for Mini-Sports1M and MOD20, we select 15 categories to build the UDA dataset.
+The statistic is shown in Figure~\ref{sports}.
 In contrast to Toyota Smarthome-MPII-Cooking, the data distribution in Mini-Sports1M-MOD20 is much more balanced.
 There are 1,650 videos for Mini-Sports1M and 1,767 for MOD20.